apache/camel-website/content/blog/2021/09/camel-kafka-consumer-changes/index.md

 We used Kafka's own producer performance test client to generate the load on the Kafka instance.
 On the consumer end, we implemented a simple mock consumer to compute the metrics and save the results.
 This mock consumer, with details about how to reproduce the test are also [available](https://github.com/orpiske/kafka-tester).

 The tests, which used the default configuration for the component, indicate that the performance of the component for highly concurrent scenarios was greater than 17% (sometimes far exceeding that) in our environment.
 For scenarios with low to none concurrency, the results were mostly within the 5% margin.
-Although Camel did perform better by a small percent on most of the time, at such a low difference it's certainly within the margin of error.
+Although the new component did perform better by a small percent on most of the time, at such a small difference it's certainly within the margin of error.

 ![Single consumer test](p9-single-consumers-default-settings.png)